award

 Traumatic Brain Injury Statistics

-According to the Centers for Disease Control and prevention:
+According to the Centers for Disease Control and Prevention:

 • 17% of non-fatal traumatic brain injuries result from car accidents.

-• Mortality rate for a traumatic brain injury is 30 per 100,000
+• The mortality rate for a traumatic brain injury is 30 per 100,000

-• Males represent 78.8% of traumatic brain injury accidents and females represent 21.2% of traumatic brain injury accidents.
+• Males represent 78.8% of traumatic brain injury accidents, and females represent 21.2% of traumatic brain injury accidents.

 What Are the Damages Associated with Brainstem Injuries?

 Many who have had a brainstem injury also suffer financially because they are unable to go back to work.
 A majority of those with a traumatic brain injury are unable to go back to work at all in the future.
 Those who have had a brainstem injury also suffer emotionally.
-As the try to heal, plaintiffs will never be the same mentally.
+As they try to heal, plaintiffs will never be the same mentally.

-Contact Our Experienced Brain Injury Attorneys
+Contact Our Brain Injury Attorneys